RAGformation/RAGformation/README.md

 - **Enhanced Customization and Personalization:** We're working on features that allow for deeper customization based on user preferences and historical data.
 This means even more tailored cloud solutions that align perfectly with each organization's unique requirements.

-- **Real-Time Collaboration Tools:** Introducing collaboration features will enable teams to work together within RAGFormation, making it easier to coordinate on cloud architecture decisions and share insights instantly.
+- **Real-Time Collaboration Tools:** Introducing collaboration features will enable teams to work together within RAGformation, making it easier to coordinate on cloud architecture decisions and share insights instantly.

-Our commitment is to continuously evolve RAGFormation to meet the growing and changing needs of businesses.
+Our commitment is to continuously evolve RAGformation to meet the growing and changing needs of businesses.
 By focusing on these improvements, we aim to make cloud optimization not just easier, but a catalyst for innovation and growth.